The Chiltern Centre offers short term, temporary respite to families and carers.

 We can also offer support through our youth groups for teens and young adults.
 Encouraging them to be more independent and grow as individuals is one of the most rewarding aspects of our work.
 Through our groups we help young people prepare for adult life, assist them with their transition to residential college, work or volunteering and provide information about other organisations which can support them in the future life.
 Through these groups, young people form strong friendships.

-In the long term, we aim to help children and young people lead more independent lives.
+In the long term, we aim to help young people lead more independent lives.

 We will support them in learning social and life skills, integrating within the community and improving their self esteem.